Project Pericles Fund of Swarthmore College

 Connecting Campus, Curriculum, & Communities

-Based upon our renewed commitment to engaged scholarship and ethical intelligence, students who are interested in applying for a grant from the Project Pericles Fund must first enroll together in a course that is directly relevant to understanding their issue area, unpacking the social problem, and/or designing project elements (if they have not already done so).
-In some cases, the project could be developed in the context of the class.
-Alternately, the faculty member instructing the course could serve as an adviser to the students as the project proposal emerges and comes to fruition.
-After that first course, students named Periclean Scholars and receiving grant funding would need to commit to taking courses with their group members throughout the lifetime of the grant.
+Based upon the Lang Center's commitment to engaged scholarship and ethical intelligence, students who are interested in applying for a grant from the Project Pericles Fund must have taken coursework that is directly relevant to understanding their issue area, unpacking the social problem, and/or designing project elements.
+In some cases, the project could be developed in the context of the class with the faculty member instructing the course serving as an adviser to the students as the project proposal emerges and comes to fruition.
+Alternately, another faculty member—preferably one whose scholarship and expertise is germane to the project at hand—can serve as a project advisor.
+Students who are named Periclean Scholars and receive grant funding would need group members to commit to taking relevant courses throughout the lifetime of the grant.

 Timing & Tasks

-During the semester of the course-in-common (or thereafter), prospective Periclean Scholars should co-create a project concept following the guidelines below.
+At the beginning of the fall or spring semester, prospective Periclean Scholars should co-create a project concept following the guidelines below.
 Lang Center staff and faculty can provide advice and feedback as the project proposal is developed.
 Afterward, the team will be invited to participate in public “concept pitch.”
-Ordinarily, pitches should take place on Feb.
-1 and Oct.
-1, but the exact date/time/location will be determined in conversation with Periclean Scholar adviser Jennifer Magee.
+Ordinarily, pitches take place on or around February 1 and October 1, but the exact date/time/location will be determined in conversation with Periclean Scholar advisor Jennifer Magee.

 Concept Pitch Guide